-- We gained an understanding of the management's process of estimation of impairment of trade receivables and contract assets.
-This included the consideration whether the model used to develop the estimate is appropriate and assessment whether the impairment accounting policy applied by the Company is in line with the requirements of IFRS 9 Financial instruments. - We also assessed how the management made the accounting estimate and the accuracy, completeness and relevance of the data on which it is based as follows: - (i) For receivables and contract assets assessed by the management for impairment individually, we have discussed with the management selected individual balances, including management's analysis of expected recoverability of these balances, and also considered independently the indications of potential understatement of ECL by assessing the ageing of the receivables, reviewing payment patterns and subsequent collections; - (ii) For receivables assessed by the management using the expected credit loss rate matrix, we have assessed the key estimates made by the management in developing the ECL matrix, including historical default rate information and forward-looking information as of 31 December 2020.
+- estimate is appropriate and assessment whether the impairment accounting policy applied by the Company is in line with the requirements of IFRS 9 Financial instruments. - We also assessed how the management made the accounting estimate and the accuracy, completeness and relevance of the data on which it is based as follows: - (i) For receivables and contract assets assessed by the management for impairment individually, we have discussed with the management selected individual balances, including management's analysis of expected recoverability of these balances, and also considered independently the indications of potential understatement of ECL by assessing the ageing of the receivables, reviewing payment patterns and subsequent collections. - (ii) For receivables assessed by the management using the expected credit loss rate matrix, we have assessed the key estimates made by the management in developing the ECL matrix, including historical default rate information and forward-looking information as of 31 December 2020.
 We tested the correctness of aging of the receivables by agreeing the date to the invoices issued for selected items and verified the arithmetical accuracy of the management's calculation of impairment.

-Furthermore, we have assessed the adequacy of the disclosure in the financial statements on this matter (Notes 2, 4 and 19).
+Furthermore, we have assessed the adequacy of the disclosure in the consolidated financial statements on this matter (Notes 2 and 18).